 3. Eat Organic Foods

-Pesticides used on non-organic farms can disrupt the microbiome or can as a xenoestrogen, which mimics the natural estrogen in your system to cause symptoms of hormonal imbalance.
+Pesticides used on non-organic farms can disrupt the microbiome.
+In addition, one compound in pesticides, called xenoestrogen, mimics the natural estrogen in your system and can cause symptoms of hormonal imbalance.

 4. Skip the SAD Diet

 The Standard American Diet is rich in inflammatory foods like processed junk food, microwave dinners, partially hydrogenated oils, and both artificial and real sweeteners.
 All of this is a fast track to disease, including hormone disruption.

 5. Add Probiotic & Prebiotic rich foods